DEVELOPER710/eLinuxStore/README.md

 `make all` To Install all Apps from eLS

-`make "package_name"` Where "appname" will be the name of the App you want to Install
+`make "package_name"` Where "package_name" will be the name of the App you want to Install

 ### WHAT TO DO IN CASE OF ANY ERRORS :-